Guide | Home Buying

 Property taxes: A local government tax on property that is based on the value of the property or home.
 In many cases, these taxes are collected as part of the monthly mortgage payment and are put into an escrow account, which will be used by the lender to pay the tax bill when it comes due.
 If the taxes are not escrowed, then the property owner pays the bill directly.

-Survey: A drawing of the property that shows the location of the lot, the boundary lines and any structures or improvements.
+Survey: A drawing of the property that shows the location of the lot, the boundary lines and any structures or improvements, as well as acreage.

 Title: A document that shows the legal owner of a manufactured home and/or land.